Pacific Steam Whaling Co. Community House

 Currently, the community house is used to accommodate the Park Office and is used as a meeting place for visitors to the island.
 It includes a small display area, and a kitchen to be used for crews working on the island.

 Yukon Government.
 2011 Herschel Island: Qikiqtaruk.
 A Guide to Historic Resources.
 Electronic document, https://yukon.ca/sites/yukon.

-This gallery contains images of the Community House as it appeared in the past and in 2018 and 2019.
+This gallery contains images of the Community House as it appeared in the past (from the Inuvialuit Digital Library) and in 2018 and 2019.
 3D printed models created from the laser scanning data can also be viewed.
 The models depicted in the gallery were hand painted to match how they appear in reality.

 Click on the 3D model of Pauline Cove.
 Marker (2) shows the location of the Community House within the settlement.

 Open Access Data